 When you go camping to get close to nature, this is an example of when you commune with nature.

-See commune in Webster's New World
+commune definition by Webster's New World

-See commune in American Heritage Dictionary
+commune definition by American Heritage Dictionary

 intransitive verb com·muned, com·mun·ing, com·munes

 Origin: Middle English comunen, to have common dealings with, converse, from Old French communer, to make common, share (from commun, common; see Common ) and perhaps from Old French communier, to share in the Communion (from Late Latin commūnicāre, from Latin, to communicate; see communicate).

 - com·munˈer noun